 Pedro is an epidemiology PhD student in the SDSU-UCSD Joint Doctoral Program.
 His research interests include heath disparities, health systems and services, healthcare delivery networks, and global health policies.
 Prior to the doctoral program, he was Director of Monitoring and Evaluation and Director of International Relations at the Argentina's Ministry of Health.
 He also worked in HIV/AIDS and STDs surveillance for the DoD HIV/AIDS Prevention Program in San Diego, and was an International Consultant for the Pan American Health Organization in Washington DC.
 He completed her medical studies and specialized in Family and Community Medicine in Argentina, where he also obtained a Masters' degree in Social Sciences, followed by a MPH from the University of Bologna, Italy.
 In his free time, you may find him playing soccer, repairing old motorcycles, or just hanging out with his teenage son and daughter.

-Rey is an undergraduate researcher at UCSD studying municipal-level actions taken in response to extreme heat events in San Diego County.
-This work is aimed at identifying opportunities for more collaboration and cohesion between cities and San Diego County in response to extreme heat events.
-Rey is completing Bachelor's degrees in Global Health and Neurobiology at UCSD and has a minor in Climate Change Studies through SIO.
+Rey completed her Bachelor's degrees in Global Health and Neurobiology at UCSD with a minor in Climate Change Studies through SIO.
+As an undergraduate researcher at UCSD, she studied municipal-level actions taken in response to extreme heat events in San Diego County.
+This work was aimed at identifying opportunities for more collaboration and cohesion between cities and San Diego County in response to extreme heat events.
 Her interests include designing and implementing effective and equitable responses to climate change, especially with regards to extreme weather events.
+Rey is expected to earn her MA in climate and society from Columbia University in spring of 2025.

 Sindana is a postdoctoral scholar at the University of Washington, Department of Epidemiology.
 Her research priorities include understanding social and biological pathways through which air pollution impacts cognitive outcomes and examining the effect of extreme weather events on aging-related outcomes.